 How It Works

-RUTIN EXHIBITS ANTIOXIDANT AND ANTI-INFLAMMATORY ACTION.
+RUTIN IN ASPARAGUS EXHIBITS ANTIOXIDANT AND ANTI-INFLAMMATORY ACTION.

 Asparagus Side Effects

-Those who are allergic to onions or leeks may also be allergic to asparagus, so it is best to consume with caution until any potential reactions are known.
+Those who are allergic to onions or leeks may also be allergic to asparagus, so it is best to consume them with caution until any potential reactions are known.

-Additionally, asparagus are a good source of two important minerals: copper, essential for bodily functions, particularly red blood cells production; and selenium, which helps prevent cellular damage and supports thyroid hormone metabolism.
+Additionally, asparagus are a good source of two important minerals copper, essential for bodily functions, particularly red blood cells production, and selenium, which helps prevent cellular damage and supports thyroid hormone metabolism.

 Furthermore, asparagus provide adequate amounts of other important nutrients, including vitamin C (ascorbic acid), vitamins B3 (niacin), B5 (panthotenic acid), and B6 (pyridoxine), as well as vitamin A (as carotenoids), and choline; along with minerals, such as manganese, iron, potassium, and zinc.